kaws26/URL_shortener/README.md

-Here's a structured and informative README for your Flask-based URL shortener project:

----

 # URL Shortener

 A simple, fast, and reliable URL shortener built using Flask.
 This application takes long URLs and shortens them into concise, easy-to-share links.
 Users can manage, share, and track their shortened URLs with ease, making it a practical tool for anyone looking to organize or optimize their online links.